 Volunteer at the Spay/Neuter Clinic

 Thank you for your interest in volunteering at the Wisconsin Humane Society's Spay/Neuter Clinic in West Allis!
 The WHS Spay/Neuter Clinic is an affordable, high-quality spay/neuter clinic open to the public located at 9400 W. Lincoln Ave, West Allis, WI.
-Below you will find information about our volunteer program at the clinic and how to become a volunteer.
+While we are not actively recruiting new volunteers for our Spay/Neuter Clinic at this time, please see below for more information about our volunteer program at the clinic.
+Check back soon for updates!

 Requirements & Guidelines to Become a Volunteer

 - Due to the amount of training we require for most of our volunteer positions, we prefer at least a 6-month commitment, however, limited opportunities are available if you are unable to give a 6-month commitment.
 Some positions may require a weekly commitment as well.
 Please let our volunteer coordinator know of your commitment availability when you apply.